Interested In Working For Us?

 - Qualify to participate in the Oklahoma Firefighter Pension System (Successful completion of the required physical agility test and a comprehensive pre-employment health screening paid for by the City of Ponca City)

-- Relocation within 25 miles of Ponca City within the first three months of employment.
+- Relocation within 25 miles of Ponca City within the first twelve months of employment.

 The Ponca City Fire Department invites you to participate in the exam process on TBD for the position of Entry Level Firefighter.